zisenwang/dynamic-menu/README.md

 # dynamic-menu

 Build a dynamic menu bar.
-Every menu option is fetched in real-time.
+Every menu option is fetched in real time.

 ## Deployment